stephane-caron/foxplot/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Context

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what problem this feature will help address.
+For instance, "I'm always frustrated when..."

-**Describe the solution you'd like**
+## Feature description

 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+## Alternatives

-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions or features you've considered before opening this request.

-**Additional context**
+## Additional context

-Add any other context or screenshots about the feature request here.
+Add any other context, sketches or screenshots about the feature.